fj9/fj9-eks/README.md

 ### TODO:

-This is still not running on the cluster, more work required on the helm chart.
+* This is still not running on the EKS cluster, more work required on the helm chart.
+* Service B is not redirecting appropriately to service A